Requirements for Graduation

 ||Grade in approved program course (not calculated into GPA)

 Grades appearing on a student’s academic record may normally not be changed after one semester from the end of the term in which the grade was awarded.
 Grade changes initiated by the course instructor(s) must follow the “Changes of Grade” policy laid out in the Colgate University Faculty Handbook.
 Under extraordinary circumstances, grade changes beyond one semester but before graduation may be approved by the associate dean of the faculty.

 The Satisfactory/Unsatisfactory grade option is designed to encourage students to explore new areas outside their majors in the spirit of a liberal education.
 The following conditions apply to this option:

-- Students with junior and senior standing may elect to take one 1.00-credit course (plus any required fractional credit add-on components) or two .5-credit courses per semester, which are evaluated “satisfactory” (S) or “unsatisfactory” (U) instead of by the conventional letter grades.
+- Students with junior and senior standing may elect to take one 1.00-credit course (plus any required fractional credit add-on components) or two .5-credit courses per semester, for a maximum of 4 semesters, which are evaluated “satisfactory” (S) or “unsatisfactory” (U) instead of by the conventional letter grades.

 - It is expected that students will take a course and any required fractional add-on component with the same grade option (conventional grade or S/U).
 In these cases, the total credit value of S/U courses may exceed the usual 1.00 credit limit per semester.

 - In certain instances, faculty members may require that a stand-alone course or add-on fractional credit course be offered only on a graded or S/U basis.
 These courses will not count against the 1.00-credit-per-semester limit.

 - Except in item #3 above, the decision to choose the S/U option rests solely with the student.